acsauk/CV/README.md

 - Starting Makers Academy, I had minimal experience of object orientated programming and had never coded in Ruby or JavaScript.
 After an intense 16 weeks I found I was comfortable in both languages and had developed the skills and frameworks to pick up new technologies/languages quickly.

-- During my current role at Existent Ltd the main bulk of my time is spent maintaining and extending a legacy PHP codebase.
-This was a first for me in regards to both the language and legacy code but I had submitted my first pull request within two weeks to fix a bug regarding a postcode lookup that was preventing users from seeing available services in their area.
+- During my current role at Bluetel Solutions my time is split between multiple projects for a national energy company.
+The majority of my time is spent developing creative custom solutions to business challenges using the Salesforce platform coding in Apex and using SFDX for workflow.
+I have also spent some time working on a AWS Lambda codebase to implement a monitoring system for existing code.
+This was a first for me in regards to both the languages but I had submitted my first pull request within the first week to fix a UI bug that was preventing a team of 1000 from being able to carry out certain actions in the Salesforce environment.

 #### Communication and Teamwork

-- Being part of a team of 5 developers at Existent, working on multiple Makers Academy project teams and having worked as part of a Global team at EY in office and remote settings, I am experienced at building and maintaining relationships with colleagues and clients alike from a distance and face to face.
+- Being part of a team of 10 developers at Bluetel, working on multiple Makers Academy project teams and having worked as part of a Global team at EY in office and remote settings, I am experienced at building and maintaining relationships with colleagues and clients alike from a distance and face to face.

 - I designed and delivered multiple webcasts to groups of senior Partners based around the world while working at EY in order to educate on the complex tax and immigration issues surrounding cross border working in an easy to understand format.

 #### Attention to detail

-- Working with legacy code in my current role requires high levels of concentration and attention to detail in order to comprehend the app.
-This has instilled in me the need to take a step back when approaching a technical problem and ensure I understand the overall flow of the codebase rather than jumping straight in with preconceived assumptions.
+- Due to the nature of the workflow involved when working on Salesforce code I’ve further developed my attention to detail to ensure changes committed to Git are accurate and aren’t overwriting previous changes from other environments.

-- Feedback from other students on my Makers Academy cohort highlighted my attention to detail while pair programming, in particular identifying syntax errors and providing alternative approaches to code structure.
+- Feedback from other students on my Makers Academy cohort highlighted my attention to detail while pair programming, in particular providing alternative approaches to code structure and identifying syntax errors.

-- During my time at EY I was responsible for submitting visa applications and tax filing information on behalf of EY employees which also instilled in me the importance of ensuring extremely high attention to detail

 ## Education